vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/07/028/02_havaM_ta.md

 I interpret bráhma in b as plural rather than singular because of pl. bráhmā in 1a and because there are multiple seers in 2b.

-I take c with ab, contrary to Ge, who takes it with d.
+I take c with ab, contrary to Geldner, who takes it with d.
 His is technically possible, but it seems to imply a backwards sequence of events: Indra is born only when he has taken the mace in his hand.
-Ge avoids the problem by radically bleaching the meaning of janiṣṭhāḥ to make it an auxiliary or copula substitute (“wardst”) with áṣāḷhaḥ: “so wardst du unbezwinglich.”
-This seems too high a price, esp. as jajñé appears in the next verse, where Ge gives it its full lexical value (“er ist … geboren”).
+Geldner avoids the problem by radically bleaching the meaning of janiṣṭhāḥ to make it an auxiliary or copula substitute (“wardst”) with áṣāḷhaḥ: “so wardst du unbezwinglich.”
+This seems too high a price, esp. as jajñé appears in the next verse, where Geldner gives it its full lexical value (“er ist … geboren”).

 With janiṣṭhā áṣāḷhaḥ compare VII.20.3 janúṣem áṣāḷhaḥ.